Connect Child Check-In system (Legacy)

 In ChurchSuite, head into the Children module's settings via the cogwheels icon in the top-right corner.
 Click into the Check-In Options tab and Edit the Session Defaults to select the corresponding Check-In Badge Size to match the default paper size selected in Step 2.
 Save changes before navigating away from the module settings.

-Head into the Children module's settings via the cogwheels icon in the top-right corner of the page - you'll need at least 'Manage module' permissions to make changes.
+Head into the Children module's settings via the cogwheels icon at the top-right corner of the page.
 Click on the Check-In Options tab.
 This tab has all the settings related to the Child Check-In system.
 Click to Edit the Session Defaults.

 On the Session Defaults pop-up, set the default settings to be suggested when a Connect user starts a new check-in session.
 The user can override these defaults when they start their session.
 The Check-In Badge Size must match the printing preference set for the printer, as explained in the previous sections for Mac and Windows.